If you sell products online, you already know that getting product images web-ready isn’t as simple as uploading an asset and hitting publish.

 Optimising Shopify images for search engines increases their chances of showing up in image search results, creating more organic visibility for your store.
 You might not rank high in web search results, but if you do ecommerce image optimisation right, you will rank high in image results.
 This can drive more direct traffic to your Shopify store.

-6. Create an image sitemap for Google
+6. Create an image sitemap for SEO

 If you use a lot of carousels, image pop-ups or galleries on your site, you should create a separate sitemap for images.
 An image sitemap lists all your images and how they are connected to help search engines, and visitors find what they're looking for quickly.